How Good is Your Wikipedia? Auditing Data Quality for Low-resource and Multilingual NLP: Characterizing Quality

+At first glance, our quality ranking might seem to categorize Wikipedias based on resource availability.
+To assess how accurate this impression is, we compare our classification with the taxonomy proposed by \citet{joshi-etal-2020-state}, which divides the world's languages into 6 categories according to the volume of labelled and unlabelled data available for them (with the latter measured by Wikipedia document counts).
+Figure \ref{fig:wiki-cluster} (right) presents a comparison between their taxonomy and our quality tiers.
+As expected, we observe that \citet{joshi-etal-2020-state}'s categorization has a strong correlation with Wikipedia size, but demonstrates weak alignment with our quality taxonomy, suggesting that quality is not simply a direct consequence of resource availability.

-\citet{joshi-etal-2020-state}'s taxonomy correlates strongly with Wikipedia size, yet it yields limited alignment with our quality taxonomy.
-We interpret this as indicating that quality does not follow directly from resources.
-Indeed, while we observe that most \textsc{Winners}, unsurprisingly, end up in \textsc{Tier 1}, Arabic lands in \textsc{Tier 2}.
-Upon a cursory inspection, we find that 15\% of the original Arabic Wikipedia is removed via MinHash deduplication, indicating that it contains a sizable volume of potentially templatic or bot-generated text.
+While we observe that most \textsc{Winners} unsurprisingly are allocated to \textsc{Tier 1}, Arabic falls to \textsc{Tier 2}.
+Upon a cursory inspection, we find that 15\% of the original Arabic Wikipedia is removed via MinHash deduplication, indicating that it contains a sizeable volume of potentially templatic or bot-generated text.
+We notice a similar effect for other higher-resourced \textsc{Underdogs} and \textsc{Rising Stars} languages, which are placed in \textsc{Tier 3} (Swedish, Vietnamese, Serbian and Basque) and \textsc{Tier 4} (Cebuano) --- also due to their vulnerability to MinHash (as noted in \S \ref{sec:prefiltering}).
 Going further, we find that 113 of the lowest resourced languages classified as \textsc{Scraping Bys} and \textsc{Left Behinds} (35\% of Wikipedia in total) are likewise categorized as having \textsc{Tier 1} Wikipedias, implying the involvement of dedicated moderation communities.
 Conversely, we also observe many \textsc{Scraping Bys} and \textsc{Left Behinds} languages falling into the \textsc{Tier 3} and \textsc{Tier 4} categories, such as Yorùbá and Twi, indicating that they contain serious quality issues that can be harmful to low-resource NLP.
-Lastly, we note that various higher-resourced \textsc{Underdogs} and \textsc{Rising Stars} languages are placed in \textsc{Tier 3} (Swedish, Vietnamese, Serbian and Basque) and \textsc{Tier 4} (Cebuano).
-Such Wikipedias tend to be particularly affected by deduplication: for example, Swedish loses approximately 16\% and 18\% of its documents to exact-match and MinHash, respectively.
-We interpret such findings to indicate that sheer data volume can be deceiving, and stress that NLP practitioners should be aware of such issues when utilizing Wikipedia as a resource.

-\subsection{Comparison to Depth+}
+\subsection{Comparison to \textsc{Depth+}}

 In its official statistics, Wikimedia provides a \textsc{Depth} metric (alternatively, \textit{editing depth}), designed to serve as a proxy measure for a given Wikipedia's `collaborative quality'.\footnote{\url{https://meta.wikimedia.org/wiki/Wikipedia_article_depth}} However, \citet{alshahrani-etal-2023-depth} caution against utilizing it for such purposes.
 Specifically, they discuss the metric's sensitivity to bot content (articles and edits) and excessive editing (`edit wars'), as well as its inability to consolidate broader user activity and account for lower-resourced Wikipedias.
 As such, they propose a modified metric, \textsc{Depth+}: